 When the federal government undertook a special census in 1890 of Civil War veterans and their widows, Thomas was listed as living in "McLuney or Deavertown" with no further comment about any wartime-caused disabilities.

 In April 1896, they sold the McLuney Station farm to Wesley Russell.
 They were last known to be taxed in the township in 1898.

-One of the few of our cousins of that generation to move east rather than west, they relocated in 1899 to Gallitzin Twp., Cambria County, PA, to be with their daughter and son in law, Lizzie and John Lytle.
+One of the few of our cousins of that generation to move east rather than west, they relocated in 1899 to Gallitzin Township, Cambria County, PA, to be near their daughter and son in law, Lizzie and John Lytle.

 Thomas was blind in his final years, and suffered from hardening of the arteries and heart inflammation.
 After 52 years of marriage, Thomas passed away in Lilly, Cambria County on May 12, 1910.